MD-2016/Weather-App/README.md

 4. [SQLlite](https://www.sqlite.org)

 ## Project Goals
-- [ ] Get the Api key and practice a call to the service
+- [x] Get the Api key and practice a call to the service
-- [ ] Setup the sql lite database
-- [ ] Setup the HTML pages
+- [x] Setup the HTML pages
-- [ ] Setup the design with pico css
+- [x] Setup the design with pico css
-- [ ] Pull forecast data from api
+- [x] Pull forecast data from api
-- [ ] Format the api request result into proper format for the user with icons and a weather report
+- [x] Format the api request result into proper format for the user with icons and a weather report
-- [ ] Store the user's favorite locations with some limit
-- [ ] Add additional reports of weather forecasts depending on the api rules (free tier)

 ## Findings